bradcrc/color-lite-card/README.md

 Path to color image for those bulbs which support color.
 Hue rotation is based on a red image, so this should be a saturated red image. [see tutorial](https://github.com/bradcrc/color-lite-card/tree/master/tutorial/Lesson-4-Color-Lamp)

+If the bulb is a color bulb, and needs color effects, but no separate color image is specified, the card will attempt to use the regular light image.
+Results on this may vary depending on the original image.

 ------------